 Celebrate the new year with a Fest-noz, a traditional Breton dance!
-By the ocean, the city of Brest offers many festive activities on New Year's Eve, often dedicated to the Breton food and culture.March or April: Easter Monday (national holiday) May 1: Labour Day (national holiday)
+By the ocean, the city of Brest offers many festive activities on New Year's Eve, often dedicated to Breton food and culture.March or April: Easter Monday (national holiday) May 1: Labour Day (national holiday)

 Breton folk songs, harps and violins, but also folk dances, drinking songs and sea shanties invade the city's public spaces.
-On daylight savings day, Brest celebrates the spirit of music and puts local folklore in the spotlight!13-19 July 2016: Brest International Maritime Festival (local)
+On daylight saving day, Brest celebrates the spirit of music and puts local folklore in the spotlight!July 14: Bastille Day (national)

-The storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
 It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 In Brest, the 14th of July, with festive activities and fireworks, is always a high point during the International Maritime Festival.
 At night, Brest harbour shines with thousands of lights, creating a beautiful backdrop for the sailboats.

 To celebrate the Assumption of the Virgin Mary, several “Grands Pardons” (atonements) take place in parishes all around Finistère.
 In Porcaro, Morbihan, more than 10,000 bikers gather to celebrate the “Madonna” with their blessing.Third weekend of September: European Heritage Days (national)

 The aim of the European Heritage Days is to open up numerous sites and monuments, many of which are normally closed to the public.
 A great opportunity for a lovely stroll through the city to admire architectural treasures!December 25: Christmas (national) December 31: New Year's Eve (national event)

 On the night of December 31st, the atmosphere is particularly festive in Brest, with families and friends celebrating the new year.